-If you can't find a cuff big enough for your upper arm, ask your doctor about fitting a cuff to your lower arm or wrist.
+If you can't find a cuff big enough for your upper arm or if you find blood pressure measurements painful, ask your doctor about fitting a cuff to your lower arm or wrist.
 These types of cuffs can be difficult to use correctly.
 Ask your doctor if they might be options for you and how they should be used.

 Public blood pressure machines, such as those found in pharmacies, may provide helpful information about your blood pressure, but they may have some limitations.
 The accuracy of these machines depends on several factors, such as a correct cuff size and proper use of the machines.
 Ask your doctor for advice on using public blood pressure machines.

 - Cuff size.
 Having a properly fitting cuff is the most important factor to consider because poorly fitting cuffs will not give accurate blood pressure measurements.
 Ask your doctor or nurse what cuff size you need.

 - Display.
 The display that shows your blood pressure measurement should be clear and easy to read.

 - Cost.
 Prices vary.
 Ask your health insurance provider if your policy covers the cost of a home blood pressure monitor.